 Edible Christchurch - learning to grow, prepare and eat healthy local food.
 See their site's market section.
 Edible Garden City is a resourceon leraning to grow and eat healthy local food, includes community gardens and school groups, urban forage maps, etc.

 The Roimata Food Commons which operates in Radley Park is creating central food hub offering garden helpers and general supporters in the community to harvest a variety of not only vegetable and herb beds but also fruit & berry orchards now being cultivated in the space.
 This can be an excellent way for people with time to spare and wanting to connect more deeply in community to nourish their skills and relations while also filling their pantry.

 LEARN MORE using our Sustainable Living learning guide on Food (free in Christchurch, once registered)

 (This section updated Feb 2019)

 The City Council uses a kerbside three bin system: yellow lid for reyclables, green for compostables and red for landfill.

 The Council's aim is to minimise waste reaching landfills.
-Read more in this free E-book.
+Read more on this One Planet website

 There are healthy, less polluting & often cheaper alternatives to common household chemicals: see this free PDF.